Cyclenerd/terraform-google-wif-github/examples/github-actions/README.md

 1. Create Workload Identity Pool Provider for GitHub
 1. Create new service account for GitHub Actions
-1. Allow login via Workload Identity Provider and limit login only from the GitHub repository
+1. Allow login via Workload Identity Provider and limit login only from the GitHub organization and repository
 1. Output the Workload Identity Pool Provider resource name for GitHub Actions configuration

 > An example of a working GitHub Actions configuration can be found [here](https://github.com/Cyclenerd/google-workload-identity-federation/blob/master/.github/workflows/auth.yml).